Carleton Place

 Carleton Place is a town in Eastern Ontario, Canada, in Lanark County, about 55 km west of downtown Ottawa.
 It is located at the crossroads of Highway 15 and Highway 7, halfway between the towns of Perth, Almonte, Smiths Falls, and the nation's capital, Ottawa.
 Canada's Mississippi River, a tributary of the Ottawa River flows through the town.
 Mississippi Lake is just upstream by boat, as well as by car.

+The town is situated on the edge of a large limestone plain, just south of the edge of the Canadian Shield in the deciduous forest ecoregion of North America.

 History

-The town is situated on the edge of a large limestone plain, just south of the edge of the Canadian Shield in the deciduous forest ecoregion of North America.
 Carleton Place was first settled by Europeans when British authorities prompted immigration to Lanark County in the early 19th century.
 The Morphy and Moore families were among the first to arrive.
 Edmond Morphy chose the site in 1819 when he realized there was potential in the area's waterfall.
 He built a mill there and was the first of many such textile and lumber industries to locate in the area.
 The settlement was then known as Morphy's Falls.

-In 1829, the area was renamed Carleton Place, after a street in Glasgow, Scotland, when a post office was constructed.
-It became a village in 1870, and a town in 1890.
+In 1829, the area was renamed Carleton Place (a name by local merchant Alexander Morris), after a street in Glasgow, Scotland, when a post office was constructed.
+In November 1870, it separated from Beckwith Township and became an incorporated village, and a town in 1890.
 The community's economic growth was enabled by the construction of the Brockville and Ottawa Railway later in the century.
 The town was also renowned for its access to Mississippi Lake, and had steamship service to Innisville on the west end of Mississippi Lake between the 1860s and 1920s.